For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 But remember, if you're from the EU, started your course in the 2021/22 academic year or later and you don't have (pre-)settled status, you won't be eligible for home fees.

 Officially, UK universities are able to set their own fees for EU students specifically.
-While they may do this, for now, it seems the majority are simply charging them the same as other international students (usually much higher than home students).
+However, it seems the majority are simply charging them the same as other international students (usually much higher than home students).

 As ever, check with your university to see what their individual policy is.